wp-plugins/flickpress/readme.txt

 This plugin relies heavily on Dan Coulter's nice phpFlickr library ( <http://phpflickr.com/> ).
 Using more than one plugin based on the library can cause conflicts, so I renamed the class in the library included with flickpress.
 If you're considering creating a plugin based on flickpress I highly recommend getting the latest official version of phpFlickr instead of using this modified version.

 == Changelog ==

+= 1.8.1 =
+* More conflict insulation in the popup tool.
+* Tag list now starts with popular, with option to list all.

 = 1.8 =
 * Added deactivation function to delete cache table.